 “Too many people spend money they haven’t earned, to buy things they don’t want, to impress people that they don’t like.”

-Unwillingly we admit it, but there’s somewhere a spark of truth in that.
-Do we really have as much clothes only because we find them comfortable and only wear them for ourselves?
-Would we also wear these clothes at home and exchange them against our sweatpants?
-Would we get ourselves up every morning if we were all alone in the world?
-Would our apartment be really equipped so fancy if we hadn’t discovered anytime pictures in glossy magazines which have inspired us unconsciously and stimulated desires within ourselves?
+Unwillingly we admit it, but there’s a spark of truth in that.
+Do we really own as much clothes only because we find them comfortable?
+Would we really wear them at home in exchange for our cozy sweatpants?
+Would we get ourselves ready every morning if we were all alone in the world?
+Would we need all the fancy stuff in our homes if we hadn’t discovered anytime pictures in glossy magazines?

 I don’t believe so.

-The Promotional- and Marketing-Sector as Well as the Increasing Idealized Online Construction of Identities Arouse Artificial Needs
+Advertisements and Idealized Online Construction of Identities Arouse Artificial Needs

 „Advertising is dangerous.
 It has overtaken our dreams.“